marcoselli/login-api-java/README.md

 <h1>Login API</h1>
 <h2>Kyros internship challenge</h2>

-#### It is a simple login application wich generate a JWT Token to validade the session and enable the access to the others endpoints.
+#### It is a simple login application wich generate a JWT Token to validate the session and enable the access to the others endpoints.

 ## How to configure the project: